-Bottom line: When a well-intentioned but perhaps sensational SEO bloggers says something, don’t take it for granted – check the source yourself.
+Bottom line: When a well-intentioned but perhaps sensational SEO bloggers say something, don’t take it for granted – check the source yourself.
 It turns out that the following [conveniently ignored] quotations were also part of the interview:

 “Q 12.
 What’s your take on articles submission websites?
 I do a lot of article marketing & distribution for my clients.
-These are original articles written and distributed through sites like eZineArticles and iSnare.
-Obviously besides the exposure my clients get as experts, I am also looking at the SEO benefit of earning backlinks from these posts.
+These are original articles written and distributed through sites like EzineArticles and iSnare.
+Obviously, besides the exposure my clients get as experts, I am also looking at the SEO benefit of earning backlinks from these posts.
 How do you treat multiple copies of the same article spread over different sites?